legop3/notes/current/anatomies/BLOOD.md

            1. monocytes
               - largest white blood cells
               - differentiate into macrophages that phagocytize pathogens, old cells
+              - can eat cells because they are large
               - stimulate other white blood cells to defend
            2. lymphocytes
               - specific immunity
               - destroy cancer cells
-              - brusal or marrow derived
+              - brusal or marrow derived = B type
                 - produce antibodies
-              - thymal derived
+              - thymal derived = T type
                 - attack any cell with foreign antigen
       - thrombrocytes
         - platelets
+        - clotting factor
         - fragments of a larger cell
           - megakaryocyte
 ## part b
 - hemostasis
   - how we stop bleeding
   - cessation of bleeding
+  - 3 steps
-  - vascular spasm
+  1. vascular spasm
     - constriction of a broken blood vessel to decrease blood loss
     - happens immediately
-  - platelet plug formation
+  2. platelet plug formation
     - platelets adhere to collagen
-    - release chemicals that stimulate other platelets
+    - release chemicals that stimulate other platelets and collagen
-  - coagulation
+  3. coagulation
     - blood clotting
     - a network of fibrin fibers
     - long term fix
     - allows for healing
+    - blood has stopped bleeding

 - hematopoesis
+  - blood cell creation
   - stem cells (hemocytoblasts)
     - create all formed elements in blood
     - occurs in red bone marrow